 experience both before Bryn Mawr and during their time at Bryn Mawr in

 regards to being multiracial, seeking to find out if their time at the College had been transformative.
 This research really resonates with Chantille because she herself has had a positive transformative process during her time at Bryn Mawr as a multiracial student.
 She hopes that future multiracial students at the College can also have a positive experience.
 This research will be presented in an online exhibit.
-Chantille worked with Vanessa Christman, who supervises the Pensby Interns, and Louisa Egan-Brad, her faculty sponsor and a Psychology professor at Bryn Mawr College.
+Chantille worked with Vanessa Christman, who supervises the Pensby Fellows, and Louisa Egan-Brad, her faculty sponsor and a Psychology professor at Bryn Mawr College.

 Lauren Footman ’14, (left) Vanessa Christman, and Alexis De La Rosa ’15.